Kothavalasa–Kirandul line: Jurisdiction

+main stations like Araku, Koraput junction, Jeypore, Jagdalpur 444 km in Chhattisgarh up to Kirandul.
+Although a portion of the Rayagada-managed section physically lies within Andhra Pradesh, it remains under the jurisdiction of the East Coast Railway.
+The maximum route length is in Chhattisgarh, followed by Andhra Pradesh and Odisha."CITU calls South Coast Railway zone a “betrayal” of Andhra Pradesh" (2026) The Kothavalasa–Kirandul section is classified as a Group E-special class line where speeds are restricted to below 100 km/h.

 Performance

 This line is mainly used for freight purposes which is a huge profit benefitting Waltair Division.
 It generated ₹2252 crore in freight earnings in 2022-23 which is a little over 25% of the total freight earnings of Waltair railway division in that financial year.
 Iron ore from Bailadila is transported to Visakhapatnam through this line.